Wednesday, April 15, 2026

 In a Blender add the onion, Pear, Garlic, Ginger and fish sauce / shrimp paste and blend until its liquidized.
 Let that sit in a container for around 1 hrs so it can start to ferment already.

-Now you can get the Rice Flour and Water on the stove and cook and whisk it until its a very thick paste.
-If its not thick thick, add a bit more rice flour carefully.
+Now you can get the Rice Flour, corn Starch and Water on the stove and cook and whisk it until its a very thick paste.
 It helps to bind the sauce to the Cabbage.

-Now the 1 1/2 - 2 hrs should be over.
+The 1 1/2 - 2 hrs should be over by now.
 When you bend the cabbage and it doesn't snap immediately, its ready.
 Now drain the Cabbage and wash at least 3 times with cold water to wash of all the salt.
-Drain it for another 30 min..
+Drain it for another 30 min. at least until as dry as possible.

 Once the fermenting time is over, add the Gochugaru and the thick rice mass to the Onion mixture and mix it well.
 It should be a pretty dry paste.
 The Daikon, Radish and green Onion are also going into that paste now.

+Layer now the Cabbage Kimchi into the Glass Container.
 Make sure that the cabbage is stuffed in pretty tight.
+Stop at around 3/4 full so it has room to expend.
 Close it with the lid so its Air tight.
 Store it in a warm, dark place.

 before